pfeghali/CS130A-FinalPrep/README.md

 ## Strong Bi-Connectivity
 If we have a path from u to v and from v to u.
 This matter for directed graphs as we may not always have a path back.
 How do we check this?
+(Kosaraju-Sharir)
 1. Perform a DFS
 2. Number the vertices in post-order, as their recursive calls finish
 3. Construct the reverse graph, flip all edge directions